ncihtan/htan_missing_manual/data_pub_submission/overview.md

 1. Uploading data files to Synapse; and
 2. Completing and validating manifests using the Data Curator App (DCA).

-The DCA is also used to submit HTAN-associated publications.
+HTAN-associated publications are also submitted by completing and validating a manifest using the DCA.

-Specific details regarding uploading data files and the DCA are included in later sections of this manial.
+Specific details regarding data submission and the DCA are included in later sections of this manial.
 Please contact your [Data Liaison](../data_pub_submission/Data_Liaisons.md) if you have any questions or issues.
 Please also keep your data liaison informed of any data or publication submissions.